- You and I must both negative for COVID-19 on the day of appointments.

 - Work from Home Ergonomics: use what you have around the house

-All services offered remotely and on a sliding scale basis for the duration of the COVID-19 disaster.
+All services offered on a sliding scale basis for the duration of the COVID-19 disaster.

 May you and yours stay healthy.
 May we all protect each other.
 May we adapt and thrive.